Harrenn/Appointment-Reminder-Appscript/README.md

 # Appointment Reminder Email Script

-This script is designed to send reminder emails to people based on appointment data stored in a Google Sheet.
-The script reads the data from the sheet, checks if reminder emails need to be sent, and sends personalized emails to the respective recipients.
+This script sends reminder emails to people based on appointment data stored in a Google Sheet.
+It reads the data from two separate sheets - one containing the appointment details, and another containing the email message templates.

 ## How it works

-1. The script starts by accessing the active Google Spreadsheet and the specific sheet containing the appointment data.
+1. The script accesses the active Google Spreadsheet.

-2. It defines the range of data to be read from the sheet, which includes columns for Name, Email, Vaccine, Date, Time, Message Type, and Email Sent status.
+2. It gets the "datas" sheet containing the appointment details.

+3. The appointment data is read from the 2nd row onwards, spanning 7 columns - Name, Email, Vaccine, Date, Time, Message Type, Email Sent.

+4. The script then accesses the "Messages" sheet containing the email templates.

-3. The script then fetches the message templates from a separate range in the sheet.
-These templates are stored with their corresponding message types.
+5. The message templates are mapped to their corresponding message types for easy lookup later.

-4. It iterates over each row of appointment data in the sheet.
+6. The script iterates through each appointment data row.

-5. For each row, the script checks if an email has already been sent and if there is a valid message type associated with the appointment.
+7. For each row, it checks if a reminder email has already been sent for that appointment.

+8. It also checks if there is a valid message type defined for that appointment.

-6. If the conditions are met, the script calculates the timestamp for 2 weeks before the appointment date.
+9. If above conditions are met, it calculates the date timestamp for 2 weeks before the appointment.

-7. If the current date is within 2 weeks of the appointment, the script proceeds to send a reminder email.
+10. If current date falls within 2 weeks of appointment, the script sends a reminder email.

-8. It personalizes the email message by replacing placeholders in the template with actual appointment details such as Vaccine, Date, and Time.
+11. It replaces placeholders in the template with actual data - Vaccine, Date, Time.

-9. The script sends the personalized email to the recipient using the email address specified in the sheet.
+12. Email is sent to the address specified in the "datas" sheet.

-10. After sending the email, the script marks the "Email Sent" column as true for that particular row in the sheet.
+13. That row is marked as email sent in the sheet after sending email.

-11. The script logs a message indicating that the email has been sent to the recipient.
+14. The script logs confirmation that the email has been sent successfully.

 ## Automation

-This script can be set to run automatically on a daily basis using a time-driven trigger in Google Apps Script.
-This ensures that reminder emails are sent consistently without manual intervention.
+The script can be automated to run daily using time-driven triggers in Apps Script.

 ## Prerequisites

-To use this script, you need:

-- A Google account
+- Google account
-- Access to Google Sheets and the specific sheet containing the appointment data
+- Google Sheet with "datas" and "Messages" sheets
-- The sheet should have columns for Name, Email, Vaccine, Date, Time, Message Type, and Email Sent
+- "datas" sheet should have the necessary appointment columns
-- Message templates should be defined in a separate range within the sheet, with message types and their corresponding messages
+- Templates defined in "Messages" sheet

-## Note
+## Notes

-Make sure to replace "Sheet1" in the script with the actual name of your sheet.

-Adjust the range for message templates based on your sheet's layout.

-The script assumes that the appointment data starts from the second row of the sheet.
+- Appointment data starts from 2nd row
+- Adjust sheet names and ranges as per your data